• Skip to primary navigation

 The Gyeran Mari Pan Debate

-Tip #1 The term "rolling" an omelet is misleading.
-You are actually going to be folding it.
+• Fold the Omelet: I know, it sounds confusing.
+But the motion you should aim for is actually folding.
 It looks rolled because the result has so many layers.
 So when you begin cooking, remember that you are folding flaps of the egg into itself.

-Tip #2 Take your time and move slowly with low heat.
-When the pan isn't as hot, the egg will take longer to set so that you can roll the omelet at a slower pace.
-Also, don't worry about ripping the egg if you are still in the middle of cooking gyeran mari.
+• Move Slowly on Low Heat: When the pan isn't as hot, the egg will take longer to set so that you can roll the omelet at a slower pace.
+Also, don't worry about ripping the egg if you are still in the middle of cooking your gyeran mari.
 The next layer can cover your mistake.

-Tip #3 Have oil in hand to keep the egg from sticking to the pan.
-Add oil before adding eggs to make they don't stick.
+• Keep Oil Nearby: Add oil to the pan before adding eggs so they don't stick.
 You don't need a lot of oil for your pan but just make sure to spread it around evenly.
 This sticking issue shouldn't be a problem if you have a nonstick pan.

-Tip #4 Finally, this is the most important tip I can give you: Leave a tail at the end of each layer you roll.
-When adding more raw egg to the pan, make sure it touches and connects with the tail.
+• Leave a Tail: When adding more raw egg to the pan, make sure it touches and connects with the tail.
 Even better if it streams onto the tail because it makes a seamless connection as the eggs set.
 The layers also look more continuous after you cut into the egg roll.

 How to Make Gyeran Mari